 Step 2.
 Right-click on the target partition and select "Properties."

-If you want to continue using the drive in this format on Windows, you need to convert EXT4 to a format supported by Windows, such as NTFS, FAT, exFAT, etc. Qiling Disk Master also supports this quick operation.
+To continue using the drive in this format on Windows, you need to convert the EXT4 format to a format supported by Windows, such as NTFS, FAT, or exFAT.
+Qiling Disk Master can also facilitate this quick conversion.

 Step 1.
 Select the target partition and click "Format."

 Step 2.
-Set the target file system as FAT, NTFS, or exFAT and click "OK."
+Set the target file system as FAT, NTFS, or exFAT and click "OK".

 Step 3.
 Click "Yes," and then execute the task.